2 Days in Budapest Itinerary – The Ideal Itinerary for Budapest in Hungary

 Where to Stay in Budapest

-For first-time visitors to spend 2 days in Budapest, I’d recommend that you stay in the heart of the city.
 This is the most central part of Budapest, with beautiful buildings, shops, and many cafes and restaurants.
 You will be near metro stations and public transport to get around the city and reach the most popular points of interest.

-Alternatively, you could also book the Hop-On Hop-Off Bus Tour which allows you to visit many major sights and attractions in Budapest.
+Alternatively, you could book the Hop-On Hop-Off Bus Tour which allows you to visit many major sights and attractions in Budapest.

 Situated in the heart of Budapest, this luxury hotel is stunning!
-Beautiful rooms, excellent facilities are the staff and customer service here are exceptional.
-They even have a coffee machine in every room.
-This will be an experience you won’t soon forget when spending 2 days in Budapest.
+It offers beautiful rooms and excellent facilities, and the staff and customer service are exceptional.

-Located in the inner city, and just a stone’s throw from the popular shopping street VĆ”ci Utca, this is a popular choice to spend for visitors on 2 days in Budapest itinerary.
-Ramada by Wyndham offers lovely spacious rooms with all the facilities you need.
-You are spoilt for choice with some fantastic restaurants and cafes nearby.
+Located in the inner city, just a stone’s throw from the popular shopping street Váci Utca, Ramada by Wyndham is a popular choice for visitors on a two-day itinerary in Budapest.

-This hotel offers good value for money and is situated in an excellent location.
 Just a 10-minute walk from Budapest History Museum and less than 1km from Buda Castle.
 A popular choice for couples who want clean, comfortable accommodation in the heart of it all.

 Hot tip for sightseeing in Budapest: If you plan to use public transit during your stay in Budapest, you should purchase the Budapest Card, which offers FREE transit rides plus free access to 17 museums and discounts on many sightseeing attractions.
 Get your Budapest Card here.